 Forces shaping the modern world; Renaissance, Exploration and Discovery; War of American Independence.
 French Revolution, Industrial Revolution and Russian Revolution.
 Impact of Science and Technology on Society.
 Concept of one World, United Nations, Panchsheel, Democracy, Socialism and Communism.
 Role of India in the present world.

 The Earth, its shape and size.
-Lattitudes and Longitudes, Concept of time.
+Latitudes and Longitudes, Concept of time.
 International Date Line.
 Movements of Earth and their effects.

 Origin of Earth.
 Rocks and their classification; Weathering-Mechanical and Chemical, Earthquakes and Volcanoes.
 Ocean Currents and Tides Atmosphere and its composition; Temperature and Atmospheric Pressure, Planetary Winds, Cyclones and Anti-cyclones; Humidity; Condensation and Precipitation; Types of Climate, Major Natural regions of the World.
 Regional Geography of India-Climate, Natural vegetation.
 Mineral and Power resources; location and distribution of agricultural and Industrial activities.
 Important Sea ports and main sea, land and air routes of India.
 Main items of Imports and Exports of India.